 The Program on Information Justice and Intellectual Property (PIJIP) is the internationally recognized intellectual property and information law research and academic program of American University Washington College of Law (AUWCL).

 PIJIP is managing a multidisciplinary research project on the impact of copyright user rights in the digital environment.
-One issue that faces NAFTA parties is the degree to which they should seek to include language promoting copyright balance through limitations and exceptions in the revised agreement.
+One issue that the United States and the European Union face in their upcoming negotiations is the degree to which they should seek to include language promoting copyright balance through limitations and exceptions in the agreement.
 We make this statement to share information from our research indicating that the promotion of balanced copyright systems promotes U.S. trade interests.

 Our research indicates that American firms operating overseas in industries that rely on copyright exceptions enjoy better outcomes on average when our trading partners' copyright laws are more balanced - defined as having limitations and exceptions that are open to the use of any type of work, by any user, or with a general exception that is open to any purpose subject to protections of the legitimate interests of right holders.
 Econometric research on both the activities of foreign affiliates of U.S. firms and exports by U.S. firms illustrate this conclusion.
-At the same time, firms in the more traditional "copyright sectors" (i.e. - music, movies, and printed media), are not negatively affected by greater balance and openness.
+At the same time, firms in the more traditional "copyright sectors" (i.e. - music, movies, and printed media), have not negatively affected by greater balance and openness.